What Does a Data Analyst Do?

 "They're looking at the data to identify patterns and to decide scientifically what the result is," she said.
 "The data analyst works on a subset of what the data scientist does."

 As technology advances and more of our lives are spent online, higher quality data is getting easier to collect, encouraging more organizations to get on board with data analytics.
-In fact, a survey from Glassdoor named data scientist the best career for 2018.
-Data analytics manager also made the list, at number 18, thanks to its high pay and job satisfaction rates.

 With career opportunities across nearly every industry, you can take your data analytics degree wherever your interests lie.